Getting there and away

 Sadly, this isn’t as uncommon as you might hope.
 Increasingly, light aircraft flights, both scheduled and private charter, are being used for short camp-to-camp flights.
 These are pretty expensive compared with driving but are great if you are short on time, do not want to drive or want to visit areas that are otherwise confined to experienced off-road drivers.
 Air Namibia operates regular and relatively reliable flights around the region.
 These include daily flights from Windhoek to Cape Town and Johannesburg, from about N$2,000 one-way.

 If you travel between Europe and Namibia with Air Namibia book your regional flights at the same time, as these routes become much cheaper.
 Prices and timetables of internal flights change regularly.
-Both South African Airways, and Comair link Windhoek with Johannesburg, while Comair also has flights to Cape Town.
+South African Airways links Windhoek with Johannesburg.

 In the last few years, there have been an increasing number of light aircraft flights around Namibia, arranged by small companies using small four- and six-seater planes as well as larger 16-seater ‘caravans’.
 These are particularly convenient for linking farms and lodges which have their own bush airstrips.
 If you have the money, and want to make the most of a short time in the country, then perhaps a fly-in trip would suit you.
 This is still the only way to see one or two of the private concessions in the extreme northwest.